alterationx10/alterationx10/blog/2022-03-09/smooth-operator.md

   }
 ```

+That's about it!
+We now have the code we need to automate our daily drudgery!

 ## Deploying

 This example is targeted at deploying to the instance of Kubernetes provided by Docker, mainly so we can use our locally